Last Updated on April 26, 2022 by Rei Garnet

 What to do if your rabbit ate yogurt?

-A rabbit that’s fed large amounts of dairy/sugary products like yogurts could lead to digestive distress like GI stasis, soft uneaten cecotropes, and diarrhea.
-It could also lead to obesity, especially to rabbits who are confined in small cages all day without access to regular exercise.
+A rabbit that’s fed large amounts of dairy or sugary products like yogurt could develop digestive distress like GI stasis, soft uneaten cecotropes, and diarrhea.

 If your rabbit is exhibiting signs of digestive distress, immediately bring them to a veterinarian.